NewAlexandria/awesome-browser-containers/README.md

 This tool lets you specify where a site should go when it's opened in a given container.
 I.E. this may be a master work-around to permitting a site that depends on SSO to get the URL from the SSO domain.

-> .!. this doesn't maintain privacy, but some apps won't work without it.
+> .!. this doesn't maintain privacy, but some apps will not work without talking to an SSO domain

 #### Containerise
 * Gives you a config for manually mapping domains to containers